Policy and Advocacy

 Add your voice to our search for a cure and a better life for all those affected by COPD, bronchiectasis and nontuberculous mycobacterial (NTM) lung disease.

-The COPD Foundation is focusing its 2021 Advocacy and Public Policy activities on three main areas:
+The COPD Foundation is focusing its 2023 Advocacy and Public Policy activities on these main areas:

-- Access to safe, effective and affordable oxygen
+- Access to safe, effective, and affordable oxygen therapy

-- Access to effective, affordable pulmonary rehabilitation (in person or via telehealth).
+- Access to effective, affordable, and equitable pulmonary rehabilitation (in-person and via telehealth)

-Other advocacy efforts will be in a supportive role with other leading organizations (clean air, tobacco control, vaping, health disparities, vaccine access, etc.)
+Other advocacy efforts will be in a supportive role with other leading organizations (public health and research funding, clean air, health disparities, vaccine access, etc.)

 Ask your Representatives and Senators to be a Member of the Congressional COPD Caucus (current members listed on the COPD Coalition website).